BUILD REGISTER · SAN DIEGO, CA

 CyberReadyAI2026 · INSURANCE READINESS

-Cyber insurance readiness platform for SMBs.
-Near-launch; paused with intent.
-747 commits and the project that taught me to audit my own guardrails.
-CARRIED FORWARDThe guardrail rubric, the solution library, and the worktree protocol — and the successor product wrote its launch gates in advance precisely because this one validated late.
+Cyber-insurance readiness for small businesses, built to launch-ready and then paused on purpose.
+It's the project that taught me to audit my own guardrails: of 16 I'd built, exactly one provably worked.
+CARRIED FORWARDThe guardrail rubric, the solution library, and the worktree protocol.
+And the successor product wrote its launch gates in advance precisely because this one validated late.

 PAUSED